Who We Are

 to anti-racism

-At the Religious Coalition for Reproductive Choice, we seek to create a world that we have not yet seen but dare to hope for—a world free from injustice and oppression, where all people can thrive.
+At the Religious Community for Reproductive Choice, we seek to create a world that we have not yet seen but dare to hope for—a world free from injustice and oppression, where all people can thrive.
 In doing this work, in doing any social justice work, we must be firmly grounded in antiracism.
 Antiracism is not simply the absence of racial prejudice, but the incorporation of ideologies and actions that directly counter it.

 Board and Leadership